Gazer/gtkdeck/README.md

 * Open URL: Set an url and when the button is tap open the url in the default browser
 * Write Text: Write a text in the current focused window.

+### OBS Plugin

+Work In Progress!!.
+You need to install and enable OBS Websocket plugin in OBS Studio.

+* Chance Scene

 ## How to install